 \begin{corollary} Let $\fA$ and $\fB$ be finite idempotent algebras with the same signature such that $\fB$ is Taylor.
-Let $R \leq \fA \times \fB$ with left centre $C$ be such that for every $a \in A$ there exists $b \in B$ such that $(a,b) \in R$.
+Let $R \leq \fA \times \fB$ with left centre $C$ be such that $\pi_1(R) = A$.
 Then $\fB$ has a proper 2-absorbing subuniverse or $C \abs \fA$. \end{corollary} \begin{proof} Suppose that $\fB$ does not have a proper 2-absorbing subuniverse.
 Then Corollary~\ref{cor:trans} implies that $\fB$ has a transitive term operation $t$.
 Hence, Proposition~\ref{prop:absorb-left-center} implies that $C \abs_{t} \fA$. \end{proof}

 The relation $R$ can be viewed as the edge relation of a bipartite graph $G_R$ with color classes $A$ and $B$ (this perspective was already presented in Section~\ref{sect:alg-csp}).

 \begin{definition}[Linked relations] A relation $R \subseteq A \times B$ is called \emph{linked} if $G_R$ is connected after removing isolated vertices. \end{definition}